 When saving, you will need to provide a name for your recipe.
 Once done, click the red save button.
 PRO TIP - Use a naming convention that is easy to remember!

-Step 5-D: Sharing Recipes By default, recipes will be locked (similar to flows).
-By clicking on the “lock” icon to unlock (grey color), your team members can have access to use those shared recipes by switching the tab on the recipes panel on the left.
+Step 5-D: Sharing Recipes By clicking on the “lock” icon to unlock (grey color), your team members can use those shared recipes by clicking on ‘team recipes’ on the panel on the left.
 Please note: the creator of the recipe will continue to show in “My recipes” as you are the owner of the recipe.

-Accessing Team (shared recipes) Using the “Team Recipes” tab on the left side, you can view all of the shared recipes in your workspace, including the avatar of the team member who created the recipe, the name of the recipe, and the exact number of your own contacts who fall into this specific filter.
+Accessing Team (shared recipes) Using the “Team Recipes” tab on the left side, you can view all the shared recipes in the workspace.
+It will show the recipe name and count for your data.

 Please note: The “Filter by” user option is not applied when saving and sharing recipes.
 The person who is using the shared recipes will only see their own contacts, unless they change the filter by user drop-down (at the top of this screen) to all users.